vignesh23450/Voice-Activated-Information-Assistant/README.md

 Text-to-Speech: The assistant responds to your queries with spoken answers.
 Web Automation: Automatically searches and retrieves information from Wikipedia.
 User-Friendly Prompts: Guides the user through the interaction process.
-Installation
-Prerequisites
-Python 3.x
-Google Chrome
-ChromeDriver
-Libraries
-Install the required libraries using pip:

-bash
-Copy code
-pip install pyttsx3 SpeechRecognition selenium ChromeDriver
-Download the appropriate version of ChromeDriver from here and ensure it is in your system PATH or place it in the same directory as your script.

 Code Explanation
 Main Components